 Modano handled whatever the WHL threw at him.
 At 16 he scored 32 goals.
 At 17, he had 47 goals and 80 assists for 127 points in 65 games.
 The Minnesota North Stars made Modano the No. 1 pick in the 1988 NHL Draft.

-Harris said the chance to portray Modano in his North Stars jersey was a thrill.
+Artist Tony Harris said the chance to portray the center in his North Stars jersey was a thrill.

 "When I was tasked to paint Mike Modano in his Minnesota North Stars uniform it made me smile," Harris said.
 "Looking back at the early days of his career and try to capture that epic flow was pure painting joy."